 Provide at least two feet of crushed rock select backfill with less than 5 percent passing the 200 sieve under each vault to facilitate drainage.
 Level vault.

-Initial compacted backfill adjacent to vault using [compacted Select Backfill (crushed stone) Materials] [Controlled Low-Strength Fill] up to an elevation to the bottom of duct banks.
-After installation of duct bank install remaining [compacted fill][or flowable fill] to be install up to below bottom of road base materials or one foot below finish grade if not in road ways.
+Initial compacted backfill adjacent to vault using compacted Select Backfill (crushed stone) Materials up to an elevation to the bottom of duct banks.
+After installation of duct bank install remaining compacted fill to be install up to below bottom of road base materials or one foot below finish grade if not in road ways.

 Installation Of Handholes And Boxes Other Than Precast Concrete - Exterior Locations Only